1. Home

 By consistently collecting accurate entry and exit data, the EU aims to better manage travel flows and deliver a more seamless experience for visitors.

-Launching on 12 October 2025, the EES will register key information for foreign nationals each time they cross an external EU or Schengen Area border.
+Launched on 12 October 2025, the EES registers key information for foreign nationals each time they cross an external EU or Schengen Area border.

-Join Cailin McCaffery, Case Coordinator for the Envoy Global EMEA team, as she breaks down the latest updates to help travelers prepare for this major shift in European border control.
+Cailin McCaffery, case coordinator at Envoy Global, breaks down the latest updates to help travelers prepare for this major shift in European border control.

 How EES Connects to ETIAS

-EES is closely linked to the European Travel Information and Authorization System (ETIAS), which will require visa-exempt travelers to obtain pre-travel authorization.
+EES is closely linked to the European Travel Information and Authorization System (ETIAS), which will require visa-exempt travelers to obtain pre-travel authorization before entering the Schengen Area.
 ETIAS is currently targeting implementation in Q4 2026, following the launch of the EES.
-Together, they will establish a two-step process for entering the Schengen Area: authorization through ETIAS and biometric registration (such as fingerprints and facial photographs) via EES.
+Once active, it will require visa-exempt travelers to obtain pre-travel authorization before entering the Schengen Area.

 Where EES Will Apply